mitchellvitez/gametogether/README.md

-# game_together
+# Game Together

-Site for project of playing 100 of the best games of all time
+Website and Android/iOS apps for project of playing 100 of the best games of all time

 Built with Elm, Spring 2017